PP5010 The LKY School Course (Non-credit bearing)

 This course brings together politics, economics and international relations on issues relevant to the global economy.
 It introduces students to various approaches to International Political Economy (IPE) and applies them to important policy issues.
 It aims to give students a critical understanding of how politics and economics, and domestic and international forces, interact to shape modern policy.
 The course is divided into four parts: 1) IPE concepts; 2) history of the world economy, focusing on the post-1945 era; 3) globalisation and modern policy; 4) countries, regions and actors.
 Part Three emphasizes globalisation, which is the frame for looking at policy issues – macroeconomics and finance, trade and investment, energy and environment, international migration, and urbanisation and cities.
 In Part Four, major regions of the world economy are covered, as are the key actors – governments, international governmental organisations, business and NGOs.

 PP5904 Research Methods in International Affairs (4 Modular Credits)

 To successfully identify and address the critical questions in international affairs, we need tools both to advance our own analysis and to critically assess what others propose.
 This course provides an introduction to the principal research methods in international affairs.
 Students will assess the strengths and weaknesses of alternative approaches, learn how and when to use different lines of attack, and gain experience in critically evaluating published research.
 By the end of the module, students will have developed for their own use a toolkit that includes small-N case studies, comparative case studies, process tracing, hypothesis testing, analysis of variance, basic statistical methods (including regression analysis), and discourse analysis.

-PP5906 International Economic Development (4 Modular Credits)
+PP5906 International Economic Development: Real and Financial Issues (4 Modular Credits)